PRIVACY POLICY

 Introduction

-Progenics is committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles (APP) and relevant State and Territory privacy legislation (referred to as privacy legislation).
+Progenics Pty Ltd (ACN 656 498 074) as trustee for The Verma Trust (“Progenics”) is committed to protecting the privacy of personal information (which includes sensitive information) and to handling such information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Australian Privacy Principles (APP) and relevant State and Territory privacy legislation (referred to as privacy legislation).

 Collection

-We collect information that is necessary and relevant to provide you with medical care and treatment.
+We collect information that is necessary and relevant to facilitate the provision of medical and general healthcare advice and treatment to you by the independent practitioners consulting from the practice.
+We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (e.g. staff training).
 This information may include your name, address, date of birth, gender, health information, family history and contact details.
 As a practice specialising in clinical genetics, detailed personal and family history information is often necessary to provide accurate assessments.
 This information is stored on our secure cloud-based practice software.

 We will collect this information from you and, with your written consent, other sources such as treating specialists, radiologists, pathologists, hospitals and other health care providers.